Who Is Magic Johnson?

 Much of his efforts have focused on developing urban areas, bringing Starbucks coffee franchises and movie theaters into underserved communities.
 In 2008, he shared his secrets for success with the book 32 Ways to be a Champion in Business.

-Johnson then teamed up with his old rival Larry Bird to write the 2009 book When the Game Was Ours, which explores their rivalry, their experiences on the court and the sport they love.
+Johnson then teamed up with his old rival Bird to write the 2009 book When the Game Was Ours, which explores their rivalry, their experiences on the court and the sport they love.
 That same year, he was inducted into the College Basketball Hall of Fame.

 Sports Executive and Lakers President